DROP: Distributional and Regular Optimism and Pessimism for Reinforcement Learning: Implementation of DROP

-where the median operation is employed as the central value since it is robust to outliers in $f_{\boldsymbol{\beta}}(\boldsymbol{\delta})$, making the policy improvement stable (see Fig.~\ref{fig:policy_scalar}).
+where the median operation is employed as the central value since it is robust to outliers in $f_{\boldsymbol{\beta}}(\boldsymbol{\delta})$ (see Fig.~\ref{fig:policy_scalar}).
+As reducing excessive policy gradients makes RL stable \citep{schulman2017proximal}, this implementation, which ignores them as outliers, should enhance the generality of the proposed method.

+In addition, the median operation has the potential to implicitly select an optimistic, pessimistic, or neutral policy according to the faced task and situation.
+As can be seen in Fig.~\ref{fig:op_tderr}, $f_{\beta_1}(\delta) \leq f_{\beta_2}(\delta)$ ($\beta_1 < \beta_2$) holds, indicating that the neutral policy is expected only if $\boldsymbol{\delta}$ are approximately the same.
+Conversely, since that condition is generally not guaranteed, optimistic or pessimistic bias is expected to occur.
+In other words, the median operation is a simple, yet effective scalarization for utilizing the multiple value functions.

-As a remark, in a prioritized experience replay (PER)~\cite{schaul2016prioritized}, the absolute value of the (nonlinear) TD error is utilized for computing the priority of each experience data. $f_{\boldsymbol{\beta}}(\boldsymbol{\delta})$ cannot be utilized for that purpose since the priority must be scalar, although the nonlinear TD error makes sampling optimistic or pessimistic.
+As a remark, in a prioritized experience replay (PER) \citep{schaul2016prioritized}, the absolute value of the (nonlinear) TD error is utilized for computing the priority of each experience data. $f_{\boldsymbol{\beta}}(\boldsymbol{\delta})$ cannot be utilized for that purpose since the priority must be scalar if the buffer is shared for computing all loss functions, although the nonlinear TD error makes sampling optimistic or pessimistic.
 Instead, the absolute value of $\mathcal{M}(f_{\boldsymbol{\beta}}(\boldsymbol{\delta}))$ is employed.